EDIT: One of the leaders behind this was apparently arrested a while ago. Local news said that they used some form of social engineering.

 A real life example is the notorious Heartbleed.
 While the SSL protocol nor the encryption had been broken, a missing bound check allowed the attacker to read out the memory contents of the victim.

 So how exactly did they hack the ATMs?
 To be honest, I haven’t been following the news quite often recently.
 Besides, as outsiders we often don’t have that much information to start with.
-Another problem is that once you take the NTD$70M into account, many difficult methods suddenly become plausible.
+Another problem is that once you take the NTD$70M into account, many difficult methods suddenly become plausible (corrupt employees?).
 Hopefully, I can write another article once more information is obtained.